1.2 Physical distancing

 • Businesses that do not comply with the rules can be closed for two weeks.

-As the number of people admitted to the hospital is slowly showing a flattening curve, the Netherlands has begun to anticipate an exit strategy for the coronavirus measures.
+As the number of people admitted to the hospital in spring 2020 slowly showed a flattening curve, the Netherlands has begun to anticipate an exit strategy for the coronavirus measures.
 The Outbreak Management Team, which advises the government on measures to be taken, formulated five conditions that should be met before measures can be gradually eased:

 1. The number of newly infected persons by each infected person (R0) should be below one for a longer period of time;